 The S&P 500 is down 1 percent from an almost five-year high set on Sept.
 14, trimming a drop of as much as 2.2 percent.
 Gauges of telephone, consumer-discretionary and financial shares led gains in eight of the 10 main industry groups in the S&P 500 today.

 Best Buy Co. jumped 4.7 percent on a Reuters report the retailer’s founder and buyout firms are scrutinizing the company’s finances.
 Monsanto Co.
-(MON) fell 2.2 percent as the world’s largest seed company forecast 2013 earnings below analyst estimates.
+(MON:US) fell 2.2 percent as the world’s largest seed company forecast 2013 earnings below analyst estimates.
 Hewlett-Packard Co. tumbled 13 percent as Chief Executive Officer Meg Whitman projected a profit decline for fiscal 2013 as a turnaround effort at the struggling computer maker takes longer than expected.

 The Stoxx Europe 600 Index fell 0.1 percent after slumping 0.5 percent earlier.
 The volume of shares changing hands in the index’s companies was 17 percent less than the 30-day average, before a meeting of European Central Bank policy makers tomorrow, according to data compiled by Bloomberg.